chamindac/terraform-azurerm-app-service-virtual-application/README.md

 # terraform-azurerm-app-service-virtual-application

-Terraform module designed to add VirualApplications on an Azure PaaS Service and Function Apps.
+Terraform module designed to add VirualApplications on an Azure PaaS App Service.

 ## Usage